TadasBaltru/transport_park_management/README.md

 # transport_park_management

 To create container use command in terminal ,,docker-compose up -d" command to create container in your machine.
-After excecusion use command ,,symfony console doctrine:database:create" it creates database in your container if you wana see data tables go to http://localhost:8080/ server: mysql, username:root and password:root
+After excecusion use command ,,symfony console doctrine:database:create" it creates database in your container if you wana see data tables go to http://localhost:8080/ server: mysql, username:root and password:root.
+If you found empty database it means commands executed perfectly.
+Next step to migrate tables use ,,symfony console doctrine:migrations:migrate
+" this command creates database tables, after Warning text press enter, after it will create new tables